Skip to content

 • The Queen [Margaret] has taken York.

-• Fighting subsequent to the Battle of Wakefield had taken place, killing thousands.
+• Fighting subsequent to that at Wakefield had taken place, killing thousands.
 Before 1 February 1461.

 • Richard Neville, Earl of Warwick has an army of 60,000 men to ‘avenge the affront‘.